What is a Hip Replacement?

 Are There Complications?

 As with any surgery, there is a risk of complications after hip replacement surgery.
 However, they are relatively rare.
 Blood clots are the most common complication after surgery.
-Your orthopaedic surgeon may prescribe one or more measures to prevent a clot from forming in your leg veins.
+Your orthopedic surgeon may prescribe one or more measures to prevent a clot from forming in your leg veins.
 These measures may include a special support hose, inflatable leg coverings, and blood thinners.

 What is the Success Rate?